-- Usually, you will be interviewed at the Police Department's Professional Standards Section at 492 Lyell Ave.
+- Usually, you will be interviewed at the Police Department's Professional Standards Section at 846 South Clinton Ave.
 You may be videotaped during the interview.

 - If you wish, you may bring a lawyer, family member or friend to your interview.

 - The command officer will ask you for the names of witnesses and other police officers that may know facts about your complaint.

 - A police photographer may take pictures of any injuries that you think are related to your complaint.

 After the interview, the Police Department will investigate your complaint.
 Investigators will talk to witnesses and visit the site of the incident.